srishtiigautam/WineQualityPrediction/README.md

 ## Data

-The dataset used for this project can be found in the `/Dataset` directory.
+The dataset used for this project can be found in the `.csv` file.
 It includes various features related to wine properties, such as acidity, pH level, alcohol content, and more.

 ## Data Analysis